 The programs and projects will include watchable wildlife trails, kiosks, an outdoor classroom, a fishing pier, and fisheries management of the lake.

 The AGFC also will have an option to construct a regional office on the property.
 If the AGFC exercises the option, it will receive a 99-year lease for $1 per year.

 The commission also approved the Interstate Wildlife Violator Compact.
 The compact includes 37 other states and will allow Arkansas to recognize certain fishing and wildlife convictions and license-suspension actions occurring in member states.
 For example, if a person is convicted of a wildlife crime in Arkansas that results in a suspension of the person’s hunting or fishing license, other member states may suspend that individual’s license privilege as well.

 - Requested current AGFC Director Loren Hitchcock postpone his retirement until a replacement can be found.
 Hitchcock agreed to stay on while a search for a new director is complete.

-- *Approved a grant advance of just over $154,900 to the Arkansas Natural Heritage Commission for purchase of 312 acres of land surrounding Foushee Cave in Independence County.
+- Approved a grant advance of just over $154,900 to the Arkansas Natural Heritage Commission for the purchase of 312 acres of land surrounding Foushee Cave in Independence County.
 The acquisition of the tract is a cooperative partnership between the two agencies and will likely be designated a wildlife management area pending U.S. Fish and Wildlife Service approval.

 - Approved a quit claim on a portion of Crystal Lake in Benton County.